Keyhole surgery for appendix removal in kids leads to better outcomes

 Led by researchers at the University of Sydney and the Sydney Children’s Hospitals Network, the study of 23,961 children in NSW used data linkage to analyse appendicectomies performed between 2002 and 2013, as well as post-operative emergency department presentations.

-The study drew health information from administrative health datasets, in both private and public hospitals across NSW.
-This data linkage was conducted by members of the Child Population Health Research group led by Professor Natasha Nassar at the Children’s Hospital at Westmead’s Clinical School of the University of Sydney.
+The study drew on health information from administrative health datasets, in both private and public hospitals across NSW.
+The anlysis of the anonymised linked hospital and emergency department data was conducted by members of the Child Population Health Research group led by Professor Natasha Nassar at the Children’s Hospital at Westmead’s Clinical School of the University of Sydney.

 Over the period analysed, the rate of laparoscopic appendicectomy (LA) compared to open appendicectomy greatly increased, rising from 12 percent in 2002 to 86 percent in 2013.